GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-lab.md

 3. Update the function so you can pass in the season by referencing an item in the `enum`, for example `Season.Fall`, instead of the literal string `"Fall"`.

     ```javascript
+    /* EXERCISE 3
+       TODO: In the following code, implement an enum type called Season that represents
+       the constants "Fall", "Winter", "Spring", and "Summer".
+Then, update the function so
+       you can pass in the season by referencing an item in the enum, for example
+       Season.Fall, instead of the literal string "Fall". */

     function whichMonths(season) {
         let monthsInSeason: string;
         switch (season) {